Strelka Institute: KB Strelka

 KB Strelka provides strategic consulting services in the fields of architecture and urban planning, as well as cultural and spatial programming.
 The company was founded in 2013 by the executive board of the Strelka Institute.
 KB’s method is based on the implementation of transparent competition procedures, involving international experts, forecasting of expenses, and risk analysis at the early stages of project realisation.
 In 2013, KB organised several key international competitions for Russia: Zaryadye Park, the National Centre for Contemporary Arts, the Museum and Educational Centre of the Polytechnic Museum and Lomonosov Moscow State University, and the International Financial Centre in Rublyovo-Arkhangelskoye.
 Despite transparency efforts, KB Strelka's urbanisation projects in different cities in Russia have received criticism for the costs and the methods employed; such as the violent clearing of small street kiosks, corruption or incompetent design.

 Summer at Strelka

 From the end of May until mid September, Strelka’s courtyard hosts a public programme that is open to all.
 Its programme includes: lectures by prominent architects, urbanists, designers, social activists and scholars; discussions on topical urban issues; workshops; film screenings; theatre performances; concerts and fairs.

 Strelka Press

 Strelka Press publishes books and essays on modern issues of architecture, design and urban development in both English and Russian.
 The publishing house releases both printed and digital books.
 Strelka Press is based in London and Moscow.
-Senior editors of the publishing programme – Justin McGuirk and Andrey Kurilkin.
-Strelka Press has published books by Rem Koolhaas, Boris Groys, William Mitchell, Donald Norman, Keller Easterling, Vladimir Paperny, and others.
+Strelka Press has published books by Donald Norman, Keller Easterling, Pier Vittorio Aureli and others.